Magna Carta

 Having nothing wherewith challenge to face,

-Then the good hands shall answer the debt.
+hands shall answer the debt.

 To have the lands for rents and rave